Raipura, Panna: Literacy

 Raipura has almost 3,404 literates including 1,988 Males and 1,416 Females.

 There are 2,022 illiterates including 829 Males and 1,193 females.

 Transportation

 Available means of Public transportation includes Bus and Train (via Salaiya Railway).
 Some Auto rickshaws can also be expected in some of the areas.

-State Highways SH14 and SH51 pass through the town, where the busses for Katni, Jabalpur, Damoh, Sagar, Indore, Panna, and Tikamgarh are available.
+State Highways SH14 and SH51 pass through the town, where the buses for Katni, Jabalpur, Damoh, Sagar, Indore, Panna, and Tikamgarh are available.